Living by the Spirit: Moving as one with God

 to those who are spiritual.

-For example, as you talk, or write, from your human spirit, by the Holy Spirit, and others respond in kind, what you send out and what they receive is spirit and life.
+As we learn to live by the Spirit, the Lord connects us with others who are learning the same thing.
+For example, as you talk or act from your Spirit-led spirit and others respond in kind, what you send out and what they receive is Spirit and life.

 Just please remember!
 In the church Jesus is building, “imparting in words” does not flow one way only.
 It’s not a top-down thing.

-Our church systems are built to foster one-up, one-down relationships between the “ministers” and the “ministered to,” between celebrities and fans.
+Human church systems are built to foster one-up, one-down relationships between the “ministers” and the “ministered to,” between celebrities and fans.
 It’s understood that people “higher” in the system do the imparting – and those on a lower rung are to receive what is said as the word of the Lord.

 Yet the same night Jesus promised to send the indwelling Spirit, he also called for his people to relate in a profoundly different way, a way possible only as we live by the Spirit.
 Jesus said: “Love one another” (John 13:34).